lotanaharoni/Image-Blending-Project/README.md

 ## Internal tools

-- The library used system calls like 'sigsetjmp', 'siglongjmp' and 'sigprocmask'
+- The program used the libraries: 'numpy'
 - The following headers are included in the library: 'signal.h' and 'sys/time.h'